Log1x/acf-phone-number/README.md

 $ composer require log1x/acf-phone-number
 ```

+### Manual

+Download the release `.zip` and install into `wp-content/plugins`.

 ## Usage

+Pretty straight forward usage.
+No default settings on the field since it's smart.

 The field will return a handy object containing everything you need about your number: